dotnet/csharplang/proposals/parameterless-struct-constructors.md

 ### Parameter default values
 Parameterless constructors cannot be used as parameter default values.

-_This is a breaking change if the struct type with parameterless constructor is from an existing assembly._
+This matches C#9 behavior if the parameterless constructor is accessible.

-_Should the compiler report a warning rather than an error for `new()` if the constructor is inaccessible, and emit `default`, for compatability?_
+_Should the compiler report a warning rather than an error for `new()` if the constructor is inaccessible, and emit `default`, for compatibility?_
 ```csharp
 static void F1(NoConstructor s1 = new()) { }     // ok
 static void F2(PublicConstructor s1 = new()) { } // error: default value must be constant